 That’s not to say that oily skin types can’t benefit from adding a face oil to their skin care routine.
 Have you suddenly been experiencing oily skin or combination skin?
 Your skin might produce more oil to compensate for extra dryness, and breakouts can actually be a sign that your skin needs more moisturizing.
 People with acne have been shown to have low levels of linoleic acid in their skin.

-Before you begin, decide what H2O delivery method you’ll be using.
+Before you begin, decide which water-based delivery method you’ll be using.
 If you lean towards dry skin, use Seaberry Moisturizer to prime your face before your facial oil application.
 For normal skin types, prime cleansed skin with Flower Water Toner to instill water into skin.
 Lastly for oily skin types, you can opt for either toner or shower steam method for priming your skin with water.

 If you’re applying with steam:

 You can easily give yourself a steam facial at home with the right environment.
 All it takes is a hot shower, a bathroom, closed doors, and windows.
 You can also use a large bowl filled with boiling water and a towel.
 Just drape the towel over your head as you lean over the steaming bowl of water.

 Allow condensed water vapor to accumulate on the surface of your skin.
 We prefer the shower method, since you can cleanse your face in the shower, then step out to a perfectly steamy environment.
 Once you’ve got your skin cleansed and covered in steamy dewdrops, apply your facial oil by massaging a few drops of oil gently into skin.
 After exiting your makeshift steam room, give your skin 10-15 minutes to fully absorb the water and facial oil.